earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial05-epsg-crs.md

 ## +towgs84=0,0,0
 ```

-Notice that the `CRS` returned from our crop data layer is a string of
+Notice that the `CRS` returned from your crop data layer is a string of
 characters and numbers that are combined using `+` signs.
-The `CRS` for our data are
+The `CRS` for your data are
 in the `proj4` format.
 The string contains all of the individual `CRS` elements
 that `R` or another `GIS` might need.
 Each element is specified with a `+` sign,
 similar to how a `.csv` file is delimited or broken up by a `,`.
 After each `+`
-we see the `CRS` element being defined.
+you see the `CRS` element being defined.
 For example `+proj=` and `+datum=`.

 This is a `proj4` string:

 `+proj=utm +zone=11 +datum=WGS84 +units=m +no_defs +ellps=WGS84
 +towgs84=0,0,0`

-We can break down the proj4 string into its individual components (again, separated by + signs) as follows:
+You can break down the proj4 string into its individual components (again, separated by + signs) as follows:

 * **+proj=utm:** the projection is UTM, UTM has several zones
 * **+zone=11:** the zone is 11 which is a zone on the west coast, USA